By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Framing things like Mozart’s Abduction from the Seraglio.
 We completely changed the setting, as it was originally quite racist in nature.
 So we completely changed the setting and focused on a different theme that was in the text.
 The ideas of claustrophobia and being stuck and being emotionally abused by someone…

-So that’s dramatically what we offer.
+So dramatically, that’s what we offer.
 As a small company we wanted to add to and enrich the cultural landscape.
-I think my favourite show that we’ve done was in our second year of existence, Jules Massenet’s Werther.
-And instead of it being about dying for love, we explored the issue of mental illness.
+I think my favourite show that we’ve done was Jules Massenet’s Werther.
+Instead of it being about dying for love, we explored the issue of mental illness.

 Additionally, the environment I’ve tried to create is a safe space for emerging artists.
 I mean, whatever your age.
-It’s not as if you have to be 19 to 26, and as soon as you’re 27 it’s like, goodbye!
-But a safe space to explore repertoire, knowing that it’s okay to make mistakes.
+It’s not as if you have to be between the ages of nineteen and twenty-six and as soon as you’re twenty-seven it’s like, goodbye!
+But a safe space for emerging artists to explore repertoire, knowing that it’s okay to make mistakes.

 How do you find approaching the very valid process of not only refreshing or repositioning a text, but finding the parts in the text that you want to focus on?
 Basically working out how you want to represent something to a modern audience.